Chase Sapphire Preferred® Card Benefits & Review for 2023

 |British Airways Executive Club||World of Hyatt®|

 |Southwest Airlines Rapid Rewards®|

 |Virgin Atlantic Flying Club|

-Most transfers are instant, but it can take 1-2 days.
+Most transfers are instant, but they can take 1-2 days.
 All transfers are final, so we recommend figuring out what flight or hotel you want to book before transferring.
-Hyatt is viewed as the best hotel transfer partner (points can be worth as much as 2 cents per point), but you should check rates before transferring.
+Hyatt is viewed as the best hotel transfer partner (points can be worth 2 cents per point or more), but you should check rates before transferring.
 In some cases, it may be better to book through the Chase travel portal.
 For airlines, United MileagePlus is a great transfer partner.

 Before transferring, you must sign up with the hotel or airline’s loyalty or rewards program.